Skip to Content

 Ideally, each type of wastewater disposal system will work with gravity while pumping stations use electric pumps to move wastewater where it needs to be.

-If you’ve enjoyed what you’ve read, take a minute to share it, and if you’re having plumbing system or wastewater problems, call All City Plumbing!
+If you’ve enjoyed what you’ve read, take a minute to share it, and if you’re having plumbing system or wastewater problems, call All City Plumbing, Air & Electrical!

 Categories: